VanOne is a trademark of VOGB Ltd, registered and used in the United Kingdom

 The Brazilian road network reflects the country’s vast size and varied geography and is crucial in connecting its diverse regions.
 Their quality varies significantly depending on the area.
 The Rodovias (Motorways) BR-116 and BR-101 are the longest ones in the country.
 The BR-116, for example, has 4,542 km (2,822 mi) of extension connecting Fortaleza, Ceará, one of the largest Northeast Brazil metropolises, to the southern city of Jaguarão, Rio Grande do Sul.
 You could cross it entirely, leaving Fortaleza to end up in Uruguay if you were willing to go on an adventure across borders.

 The BR-101, with its 4,800 km (3,000 mi) crosses: Rio Grande do Norte, Paraíba, Pernambuco, Alagoas, Sergipe, Bahia, Espírito Santo, Rio de Janeiro, São Paulo, Paraná, Santa Catarina and Rio Grande do Sul.
 In total, it connects 12 capitals directly.
-These are considered two of the most important Motorways in Brazil.
+These are considered two of the most essential Motorways in Brazil.

 Generally, motorways in the Southeast and South regions are better maintained and offer smoother driving conditions.
 However, in more remote areas, particularly in the North and Northeast, roads can be less developed, with many unpaved or in poor condition due to harsh weather and lack of resources.